ncase/ncase.github.io/faq/I Am Bad At Emails.md

 ### May I commission you / interview you / invite you to do a talk?

-I'm currently on hiatus, so sadly no!
+Sadly, I'm way too over capacity!
 I'm very flattered though.
-But if you'd like another maker of Explorable Explanations to work with, check out the other creators at [Explorabl.es](https://explorabl.es/)!
+But if you'd like another maker of Explorable Explanations to work with, check out the other creators at [Explorabl.es](https://explorabl.es/) and contact them!

 ### I have a suggestion / fix / idea for a project!